NGCLAB/multi-spectral-dataset/data.md

 ## Download link

-We are trying our best to upload the data to Google drive.

 ### The environment under bright illumination

 Sequence Name | Duration(s) | Size(GB)  | link(Baidu Pan）| link(Google Drive)|Difficulty